 Design & Performance

-The CitiZ and Milk is Nespresso’s top-of-the-line OriginalLine machine, standing above the other models because it’s the only one with both of these features:
+The CitiZ and Milk is one of Nespresso’s top-of-the-line OriginalLine machine, standing above the other models because it’s the only one with both of these features:

 - 34 water reservoir